nwo-strap/gamebus-fhir-layer/docs/source/dev4_dev_hapi_fhir.rst

 By default, the server will be served at the base "http://localhost:8080".

+You can check the available functionalities of the FHIR server by visiting the URL: http://localhost:8080/metadata.

-To test the FHIR server, it's required to add test data to GameBus, check :ref:`the tutorial<tutorial3_gamebus:gamebus>` to see how to add data to GameBus.
+Before requesting data from the FHIR server, you need to add some example data to GameBus.
+Check the section :ref:`Add data to GameBus<tutorial3_gamebus:Add data to GameBus>` for more details.

 Then you can send HTTP requests to test the new functionalities of the FHIR server.
-See this tutorial about :ref:`how to request on FHIR REST API<tutorial4_fhir_api:request on fhir api>`.
+Check the section :ref:`Request on FHIR API<tutorial4_fhir_api:request on fhir api>` for more details.

+To validate the FHIR data returned by the server, please check the section :ref:`Validate FHIR data<dev3_dev_mapping_configs:Validate FHIR data>`.

 .. _Java JDK: https://openjdk.org/